cwbaker/forge/docs/tutorials/copy-files.md

 return Copy;
 ~~~

-The call to `PatternPrototype()` creates a target prototype that generates targets from patterns.
+The call to `PatternRule()` creates a rule that generates targets from patterns.
 Behind the scenes this function creates a callable table that generates output targets by pattern matching and replacing the filename of each dependency passed to it.

-The definition of `Copy.build()` defines the actions carried out when targets created with this prototype are built.
+The definition of `Copy.build()` defines the actions carried out when targets created with this rule are built.
 Here the destination file is removed and copied from the source file.
 In general any actions can be carried out from a build function including executing external processes.

 Executing external processes is a parallel operation.
 The build functions are called in separate Lua coroutines that yield on calls to `execute()`.
 The yield suspends the coroutine until the executed process completes.
 Other coroutines continue to execute to process as much of the dependency graph as possible.